craigsapp/humextra/README.md

 Installing
 ==========

-Compiled programs will be stored in the humextra/bin subdirectory.
+Compiled programs will be stored in the humextra/bin sub-directory.
-To use these programs from any location in the filesystem, you must tell the computer where to search for them.
+To use these programs from any location in the file system, you must tell the computer where to search for them.
 This is done in the terminal by adding the bin directory to the $PATH variable.
 Type ```echo $PATH``` to see what directories are currently being searched for commands.